 Home Energy Assessments

-- Energy Assessments: A free home energy assessment will identify the sources of energy waste driving up your heating and electricity bills.
-If you heat with any fuel other than natural gas*, CMLP’s energy auditor, Energy New England, will examine your home’s heating system, lighting, and weatherization needs.
-All of your incandescent and compact fluorescent bulbs will be replaced with LEDs for free.
-These LEDs have a color temperature of 3,000K.
-This is a warm white ideal for most indoor applications and similar to traditional incandescent light bulbs (but use 75% less energy!).
-Schedule your appointment by contacting Energy New England at firstname.lastname@example.org or (888) 772-4242.
+If you heat with any fuel other than natural gas, CMLP’s energy auditor, Energy New England, will examine your home’s heating system, lighting, and weatherization needs.
+Schedule your appointment by contacting Energy New England at HEA@ene.org or (888) 772-4242.
 Learn more and fill out an online request form here.
 ENE generally schedules these 6-8 weeks out, depending on how busy the auditors are.
 You must be at home throughout the assessment.
 Residents are eligible for a free home energy assessment once every 2 years.

-Energy New England is currently performing these home energy assessments remotely via a video call on your cell phone.
+Energy New England is currently performing these home energy assessments either on-site or remotely, according to your preference.
+Remote assessments are done via a video call on your cell phone.
 ENE’s auditor will spend about 45 minutes to an hour on the video call with you, depending on the size of your home.
 The customer walks around the house with their smart phone’s video going, allowing the auditor to take screen shots as needed.
 The auditor works with energy modeling software and then does a 10-30 minute follow up call to go over the results.
-If you wish to have your incandescent and compact fluorescent bulbs replaced with LEDs, ENE will arrange an on-site visit from subcontractor CMC Energy to do this, at no cost to you.